abetusk/dev/projects/seg16/README.md

 I haven't actually ordered 30 (which seems to be the max for JLCPCB?) but it comes to about $112, or about $3.75 per assembled board, with shipping etc. ($86.28 + $25.41 shipping).

+###### 2020-11-19

+I haven't measured current consumption but [reports rate it](https://www.pjrc.com/how-much-current-do-ws2812-neopixel-leds-really-use/) at anywhere from 30mA to 50mA (at 5V, so around .15W to .25W).
+Each digit is 20 WS2812b, so at full bore that's anywhere from .60A to 1A (or .6W to 5W) per digit.

+If we call it 1A per digit, that means we need about a 20A (100W) power supply for a row of 20 digits.

+From some simple experiments, it takes about 2-3 digits before there's a noticeable color degradation in color.
+So, for a single power supply in a row, it's probably wise to distribute power spaced every 2-3 digits.

 License
 ---